liberation-data/drivine/README.md

 [AppsQuick.ly](https://appsquick.ly).
 Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others, so you're in good hands.

 Drivine is based on an architecture that I put in place for <a href="https://www.msts.com/resource-center/insights/whats-new-in-b2b-payments-credit-as-a-service/">MSTS</a>, after the company signed several Fortune 100 clients and needed to scale their payment service.
-The result was not only an improved architecture, but response times want from just under 2000ms seconds to 63ms.
+The result was not only an improved architecture, but response times improved dramatically - from just under 2000ms seconds to around 63ms.

 I got the idea to try such an architecture while building <a href="https://apps.apple.com/us/app/vampr/id1069819177">Vampr</a>, which serve hundres/thousands of thransactions per second.
 I wanted to demonstrate how to use clean architecture patterns, and tools that remove boiler-plate, without sacrificing performance.